 Cars are not cheap to run which is why it is important to factor the cost into your decision.
 For example, larger cars are known to be more expensive to purchase and run due to the amount of fuel they guzzle in order to support that large engine.
 On the other hand, smaller cars are incredibly fuel efficient which means that many drivers tend to fill them once a month at the most depending on how far they travel.
 If you can afford the expenses that come with a larger car then the power may be an attractive quality, however smaller models may be best for those on a budget.

-Here at V12 we like to think that all of our used cars live up to their reputation regardless of their size.
+Here at V12 we like to help our customers to find the perfect second-hand car regardless of their size.
 After all, just like no two drivers are the same, every car is also different.
 To find out more information about the different qualities that separate a small car from a big car get in contact with a member of the V12 team today!